British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The Alexander Creek North phosphate prospect is located in the headwaters of Alexander Creek, 14 kilometres northeast of Sparwood.
+The Alexander Creek North phosphate and flagstone prospect is located in the headwaters of Alexander and Grave creeks, approximately 14 kilometres northeast of Sparwood.

 This occurrence was staked and prospected by Westrock Industries Ltd. in 1988.
-Formosa Resources Corporation prospected the southern extension of the phosphate horizon in 1989.
+In 1989, Formosa Resources conducted a program of prospecting, geological mapping and rock sampling on the area immediately to the south as the High Rock 1-4 claims.

 Bibliography